Faculty of Modern LanguagesComparative German Studies

 The degree programme provides both German and international students with a comprehensive education in German linguistics and/or literature.
 Teaching and research are therefore particularly focussed on the comparative aspects of language and literature as well as intercultural factors.
 Subject-specific core courses are supplemented with a selection of alternative practice-oriented applied electives: Didactics of German as a Foreign or Second Language and Intercultural Communication.

 Special Features and Characteristics

 The Institute for German as a Foreign Language Philology considers itself to be an institute with a special cultural-political mandate: it provides both German and international students who wish to prepare for careers at either the national or international level with an education in German language and culture.
 The study programme is therefore distinguished by a high degree of internationalism.

-In addition, study abroad is possible at ERASMUS partner universities in Turku, Lyon 2, Thessaloniki, Sassari, Macerata, Nijmegen, Bergen, Lund, Murcia, Barcelona, Prague, Adana, Ankara, Budapest, and Pécs, as well as at the UCL School of European Languages, Culture & Society in London.
+Study abroad is possible at ERASMUS partner universities in Turku, Lyon, Thessaloniki, UCL London, Sassari, Macerata, Nijmegen, Bergen, Lund, Murcia, Barcelona, Ankara, Budapest, and Pécs, as well as at the 4EU+- universities in Copenhagen, Paris-Sorbonne, Milan, Warsaw and Prague.

 The Comparative German Studies programme maintains close links to the various research projects housed at the Institute, providing students an opportunity to become acquainted with the research activities conducted at the Institute.

 The focus of linguistic research is on the areas of cognitive language typology, comparative psycholinguistics, and second language acquisition.
 Research is approached from an interdisciplinary perspective.
 Collaborative research initiatives exist with disciplines such as psychology, medicine, information sciences, and pedagogy.

 - Language-typology research on the expression of spatial and temporal concepts as well as information structuring

 - Event cognition and verbal expression from a comparative linguistics perspective